 Q: How will you track and report on the impact of the Global Impact Challenge?

-A: Grant recipients will be required to set goals and metrics in advance, as well as provide results following program implementation to demonstrate outcomes and measurable impact.
+A: Grant recipients will be required to set goals and metrics in advance and provide progress results in August and year-end to demonstrate outcomes and measurable impact.

 APPLICATION/PROGRAM QUESTIONS

 Q: What are the eligibility requirements to apply?